Decentralized Cross-Blockchain Asset Transfers: Conclusion

 \section{Conclusion}

 Decentralized cross-blockchain asset transfers are one way to provide interoperability between blockchains.
 In particular, they prevent vendor lock-in by allowing blockchain assets to be moved away from the blockchains on which they were originally issued in a completely decentralized way.
-While many different solutions for enabling cross-blockchain asset transfers have been proposed, these solutions often focus on specific cross-blockchain communication mechanisms and neglect fundamental functionality that cross-blockchain asset transfers should offer.
-Therefore, in this work, we defined general requirements and specifications for cross-blockchain asset transfer protocols.
-Providing a proof-of-concept implementation of the proposed protocols, we have shown that requirements such as decentralized finality and transfer confirmations can be fulfilled without having to rely on a centralized entity.
-By detaching the protocol from the specific means of cross-blockchain communication, the protocol can be used and adopted for a wide range of blockchains.
-In future work, we will investigate how the concepts of this work can be extended to provide interoperability beyond asset transfers, for instance generic message passing between blockchains.
+While many different solutions for enabling cross-blockchain asset transfers have been proposed, these solutions often focus on specific assets and neglect the fundamental functionality that cross-blockchain asset transfers should offer.
+In this work, we defined general requirements and specifications for cross-blockchain asset transfer protocols.
+Providing a proof-of-concept implementation of the proposed protocol, we have shown that requirements such as decentralized finality can be fulfilled.

+In future work, we will investigate how the concepts of this work can be extended to provide interoperability beyond cross-blockchain asset transfers, e.g., generic message passing between blockchains.